magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Then, one day, I realised something quiet but decisive: the hands could work together.
 The left could shape what the right could build.
 The art I made didn’t have to be pure to be honest, nor commercial to be seen.
 Creation and ambition were never enemies; instead, they work together, like two adults.

 A small play, if it succeeds, may one day become a film.
-That’s not corruption; it’s evolution.
+And that’s not corruption.

 Art, like water, takes the shape of whatever holds it.
 Sometimes that container is a stage, sometimes a screen, sometimes the brief space between two people who understand each other.